This page provides information about community funding provided by Porirua City Council, and other funding information.

 Who Do We Fund?

-- Organisations providing free or considerably subsidised services to the people of Porirua; and
+- provides a free or significantly subsidised service to the people of Porirua; and

-- Organisations that receive significant funding from central government, such as hospitals, schools and services provided by not-for-profit community organisations receiving substantial government funding.
+- Organisations that receive significant funding from central government, such as hospitals and schools.
+NB: This may also include not-for-profit community organisations that receive the majority of their income through government service contracts.

 - Organisations needing considerable capital investment.